Low-Carb Egg Burritos for a Crowd (Video)

-These Low-Carb Egg Burritos for a Crowd are one of my favorite breakfasts!
-This recipe is low-carb, low-glycemic, and also perfect for Meatless Monday; use the Diet-Type Index to find more recipes like this one.
+Low-Carb Egg Burritos for a Crowd are one of my favorite breakfasts to make when I have houseguests, and if you use low-carb tortillas this recipe is low-carb and low-glycemic.
+Check out Breakfast Recipes to find more recipes like this one.

 Watch the video to see if you might like to make